 - UUCF office staff will design and print posters/flyers only for UUCF core events except as approved by the Coordinating Team.
-Flyers may not be inserted in the Order of Service unless approved by the Coordinating Team, nor may they be handed to people entering worship space without CT consent. - Congregants wishing to distribute flyers for UUCF programs/events after a service may do so at a table in the Commons or by approaching individuals in the Commons after services (if approved by the CT). - Staff may ask event organizers to change the content of posters/flyers if staff finds any content to be inconsistent with UUCF mission, vision and values.
+Flyers may not be handed to any worship attendees before or during the service without specific approval from the worship planning team. - Congregants wishing to distribute flyers for UUCF programs/events after a service may do so at a table in the Commons or by approaching individuals in the Commons after services. - Staff may ask event organizers to change the content of posters/flyers if staff finds any content to be inconsistent with UUCF mission, vision and values.